 This Maryland case will likely decide whether the Commerce Clause and Due Process Clause of the United States Constitution mandates that a taxpayers’ home states give them a credit or deduction for taxes they already paid on income they earned in other states.
 Currently, Maryland’s income tax, like that of most states, generally allows taxpayers to deduct income taxes paid to other states.
 However, Maryland allows this deduction only for its state income taxes, not the portions allocated to cities and counties.
 The taxpayer argued that was double taxation of income earned in interstate commerce, which violates the United States Constitution.
 Maryland relied on precedent stating that states have the power to tax all the income of their residents, including income earned in other states.
 The Maryland appellate courts sided with the taxpayer.

 This decision could impact whether the Texas franchise tax allows credits or deductions for taxes paid to other states.
-Currently, the Texas franchise tax does not provide a credit or deduction for income or franchise taxes paid to other states.
+Under the current Texas tax law, the Texas franchise tax does not provide a credit or deduction for income or franchise taxes paid to other states.

 Direct Marketing Association v.
 Brohl